bcgov/aps-infra-platform/documentation/mvp/platform/landing-page.md

 ### API providers

-To get started as an API provider, see [Building APIs](./building-apis).
+To get started as an API provider, see [building government APIs](./building-apis).